bleskomat/bleskomat-diy/README.md

 	* 0.50 EUR = 10 pulses
 	* 1.00 EUR = 20 pulses
 	* 2.00 EUR = 40 pulses
+* `tftRotation` The orientation of the TFT display.
+This is useful to allow different positions of the display.
+The possible rotation values are:
+	* 0 = 0 degrees
+	* 1 = 90 degrees
+	* 2 = 180 degrees
+	* 3 = 270 degrees

 It is possible to configure your Bleskomat via the following methods:
 * [Hard-coded configuration](#hard-coded-configuration)